Deformation Theory and Partition Lie Algebras: Deformations over a field

 We shall now discuss the completed finiteness condition in the absence of a grading or filtration.
-This will later allow us to give a concrete description of the subcategory $\mathcal{C}_{\afp} \subset \mathcal{C}$ from \Cref{cafp:defaxiomatic} in our context.
-For future reference, we will start with a slightly more general notion:
+This will later allow us to give a concrete description of the full subcategory $\mathcal{C}_{\afp} \subset \mathcal{C}$ from \Cref{cafp:defaxiomatic} in our context.
+For future reference, we start with a slightly more general notion:

-\begin{definition}[Complete local Noetherian $\einf$-rings] An $\einf$-ring spectrum $R$ is said to be \emph{complete local Noetherian} if $R$ is Noetherian (cf. \Cref{def:noeth}) and $\pi_0(R)$ is a complete local ring.
+\begin{definition}[Complete local Noetherian $\einf$-rings] An $\einf$-ring spectrum $R$ is said to be \emph{complete local Noetherian} if $R$ is Noetherian (cf.\ \Cref{def:noeth}) and $\pi_0(R)$ is a complete local ring.
 We will refer to the residue field of $\pi_0(R)$ as the residue field of $R$ itself.
-We write $\clg^{\cN} \subset \clg$ for the subcategory spanned by complete local Noetherian $\einf$-rings; we will use the same notation for simplicial commutative rings. \end{definition}
+We write $\clg^{\cN} \subset \clg$ \INN{032@$\clg^{\cN}$} for the full subcategory spanned by complete local Noetherian $\einf$-rings. \end{definition}

 \begin{remark}[Topological finite generation] Let $R \in \clg_k^{\aug}$ be complete local Noetherian.
 By assumption, the local ring $\pi_0(R)$ has residue field $k$.
 If $x_1, \dots, x_n \in \pi_0(R)$ are generators for the maximal ideal, then we can use the Cohen structure theorem to write $\pi_0(R)$ as a quotient of the formal power series ring $k[[t_1, \dots,t_n]]$ via the map $t_i \mapsto x_i$.
 Moreover, if $R \rightarrow R'$ is a map in $\clg_k^{\aug}$ between complete local Noetherian $\einf$-rings, then $\pi_0(R) \rightarrow \pi_0(R')$ is a local homomorphism. \end{remark}